pnnl/ConStrain/design/brick_compliance_doc.md

 ### Brick API documentation

-`Class BrickQueryCompliance`
+`Class BrickCompliance`

 - `__init__(`_brick_schema_path: str_`, `_brick_instance_path: str_`)`
-Instantiate a `BrickQueryCompliance` class object and load specified brick schema and brick instance.
+Instantiate a `BrickCompliance` class object and load specified brick schema and brick instance.
     - **Parameters**
         - **brick_schema_path**: `str` path to a brick schema to be used for query.
 The default location is `./resources/brick/Brick.ttl`.
         - **brick_instance_path**: `str` path to a brick instance to be used for query.
 For now, only `.ttl` format is accepted.